regional-specter/regional-specter/README.md

 **In addition to my web development skills, I carry the title of a veteran game developer.
 Over the years, I have honed my skills in game development, gaining a deep understanding of game mechanics, level design, and player engagement.
 With this experience, I bring a unique perspective to my projects, blending creativity with technical expertise.**

 **When I'm not developing systems or programming new concepts, I study business and marketing.
-I am building my own Social-Media Marketing Agency and Software-as-a-Soervice Business that automates the repetitive agency workflows while increasing the work efficiency.**
+I am building my own Social-Media Marketing Agency and Software-as-a-Service Business that automates the repetitive agency workflows while increasing the work efficiency.**

 ![Aby-ss's GitHub stats](https://github-readme-stats.vercel.app/api?username=Aby-ss&show_icons=true&theme=github_dark)